cyclr/docs/pages/v2/05-application-connectors/authentication/google.md

 Google makes use of OAuth 2.0 for remote API access.
 You must register Cyclr with Google as your own Project to receive OAuth Client ID and Client Secret values to enable Cyclr to authenticate with Google.

+### Create a Google Cloud Developer Account
+To access Google's APIs you will need to create a google cloud developer account with an existing google email address.
+For information on on creating a Google Cloud Developer Account, see [Google's Getting Started Guide](https://cloud.google.com/apis/docs/getting-started).

 For your reference, here is a link to [Google’s own documentation](https://developers.google.com/identity/protocols/OAuth2WebServer).